 - Haleakala National Park summit area campground near a volcano crater hike (Maui)

-Unfortunately as of early 2022, most of these Hawaii tent camping spots are for dreaming.
+Unfortunately as of early 2023, many/most of these Hawaii tent camping spots are for dreaming.
 (They closed with the big travel shutdown and have remained closed.)
 Check for current updates.
-Alternatives to tent camping can include renting a camper van on Maui, or you can stay in a Hawaii state park cabin on Maui… which also requires some packing similar to camping since that one is bring your own (almost) everything!
+Alternatives to tent camping can include staying in a Hawaii state park cabin on Maui… which also requires some packing similar to camping since that one is bring your own (almost) everything!

 Below will be how I did things to get you started on ideas on how you might want to go camping in Hawaii!

 Rent camping gear in Hawaii, or bring your own from home if you’re flying to Hawaii?!

 So there are places to rent camping gear in Hawaii.